aipengineer/quackvideo/README.md

-# ReelPy
+# QuackVideo

 **Work In Progress**

-**ReelPy** is a modern Python library designed to simplify video editing by combining the power of FFmpeg with an easy-to-use, Pythonic API.
-Whether you’re editing small clips or working on complex video projects, ReelPy provides a high-performance, flexible solution for Python developers.
+**QuackVideo** is a modern Python library designed to simplify video editing by combining the power of FFmpeg with an easy-to-use, Pythonic API.
+Whether you’re editing small clips or working on complex video projects, QuackVideo provides a high-performance, flexible solution for Python developers.

 ## Features
-- **High Performance**: Built on FFmpeg, ReelPy ensures fast video processing with minimal re-encoding.
+- **High Performance**: Built on FFmpeg, QuackVideo ensures fast video processing with minimal re-encoding.
 - **Pythonic API**: Intuitive and easy-to-use, allowing you to handle video processing with minimal code.
 - **Seamless Migration from MoviePy**: Designed to maintain feature parity with MoviePy, making it easy for existing users to switch.
 - **Parallel Processing**: Leverage parallelism to speed up rendering and encoding tasks.